 Exercise #1: Walking

-- Improves blood glucose levels
+- Improved blood glucose and blood pressure levels

-- Boosts blood circulation
+- Enhanced blood circulation

-- Strengthens your bones
+- Strong bones

 Exercise #2: Biking or Elliptical

-Bicycle Legs
+Exercise #3: Bicycle Legs

 - Lay down on your back on a mat or the floor, and raise your legs in the air, bending them at the knee to make a 90-degree angle

-- Slowly kick your right leg out, while keeping your left leg bent
+- Slowly kick your right leg out while keeping your left leg bent

 - Return your right leg to the starting position and switch